sambrazneal/Kickstarter-Analysis/README.md

 ##### Play Outcomes Vs Goals
 -	Campaigns with less than a $5,000 goal were the most successful with over 70% success rate.
--	Louise has a 54% chance of success with a goal of $10,00.
+-	Louise has a 54% chance of success with a goal of $10,000.

-##### Limitations
+##### Data Limitations
 -	The data set is outdated.
 To provide a current analysis for Louise, a more recent data set should be used.
--	I also think more in-depth information about each campaign would be helpful to Louise such as marketing efforts.
+-	Data with more in-depth information about each campaign would be helpful to Louise, such as marketing efforts.

 ##### Further Analysis